| |

 usually with Verne and/or Wells.

-two genres go back centuries, possibly even millennia… and while
+Science Fiction and Space Opera go back centuries, possibly even millennia… and while

 some influenced others, the majority were inspired by the individual